 9. Other significant matters as required by laws, articles of incorporation, resolutions of the shareholders' meeting, or regulations of the competent authority.

-The current (sixth) Board of Directors consists of seven directors, including three independent directors.
+The current (sixth) Board of Directors consists of nine directors, including five independent directors.
 Their term is from May 25, 2023, to May 24, 2025.

 Board Members